MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 **Applies to:  Microsoft R Server 9.x**

-You can assess the state and health of your web and compute node environment with the set of diagnostic tests found in this Administration Utility.
+You can assess the health of your web and compute node environment using the diagnostic tests in the Administration Utility.
 Armed with this information, you can identify unresponsive components, execution problems, and access the log files.

 The set of diagnostic tests include:
 + A general health check of the configuration
 + A raw report of the system status
 + A trace of an R code execution
-+ A trace of an web service execution
++ A trace of a web service execution

 <a name="test"></a>